naumanb/HSI_3D_CNNs/README.md

 # Comparison of CNN Architectures for Brain Cancer Hyperspectral Image Classification

 This project aims to compare various Convolutional Neural Network (CNN) architectures for classifying brain cancer in Hyperspectral Images (HSI).
-The implemented architectures include 2D CNN, 3D CNN, U-Net, and ResNet50.
+The implemented architectures include 1D CNN, 2D CNN, 1D + 2D Hybrid CNN, 2D + 1D Hybrid CNN, and 3D CNN.
 The models are trained and evaluated using the leave-one-out cross-validation method on a dataset of hyperspectral brain cancer images.

 ## Getting Started